citelao/sensible/_coffee_shop/5-hackme.md

 The VERIS schema makes the different attack types clearer---but your knowledge can help you understand which are likely.

-## More bad news: corporations bad
+## More bad news: corporations aren't good at this

 Although enterprise threats share a lot in common with consumer threats, there's one insight that we miss by naively applying the schema to consumers: target.